PSeitz/ts-dependency-graph/README.md

 # TS-Dependency-Graph

-Prints a dependency graph in dot format for your typescript project.
-Supported files are .ts and .tsx
+Prints a dependency graph in dot format for your typescript or react project.
+Supported files are .ts and .tsx.
+Supports tsconfig path mappings since v1.4.0.

 ### Usage